Nicolas De Santis: Career

-Internet Entrepreneur
+Internet entrepreneur

-De Santis is an early internet entrepreneur.
-He was the marketing director and co-founder of European online travel portal Opodo, a position which he left in 2003.
+De Santis' first previous internet venture was beenz.com (the first virtual internet currency) where he was chief marketing officer.
+De Santis invested in and joined Beenz in 1999 as one of the founding team members.
+De Santis helped to raise $100 million from investors including Carlo de Benedetti and François Pinault.
+Beenz was sold in 2001 to the US Carlson Marketing Group.

-Nicolas was recruited by Spencer Stuart from beenz.com in 2001 to become the chief marketing officer of Opodo, the European travel portal originally co-owned with 9 European airlines including British Airways, Air France, Alitalia, Iberia, KLM, Lufthansa, Aer Lingus, Austrian Airlines and Finnair.
+De Santis was recruited by Spencer Stuart from beenz.com in 2001 to become the chief marketing officer of Opodo, the European travel portal originally co-owned with 9 European airlines including British Airways, Air France, Alitalia, Iberia, KLM, Lufthansa, Aer Lingus, Austrian Airlines and Finnair.
 Opodo was the European version of Orbitz, the American travel website owned by various American airlines.
 In 2008, Opodo's turnover reached €1.3 billion in gross sales.

-His previous internet venture was beenz.com (the first virtual internet currency) where he was chief marketing officer.
-De Santis invested in and joined beenz.com in 1999 as one of the founding team members.
-De Santis helped to raise $100 million from several high-profile investors including Carlo de Benedetti (Espresso/La Repubblica Group) and François Pinault, holding company Artemis.
-Beenz was sold in 2001 to the US Carlson Marketing Group.
-De Santis launched the beenz.com brand in UK, US, France, Japan, Singapore, Italy, Korea, Australia and China.

-Captain Euro
+De Santis was the marketing director and co-founder of European online travel portal Opodo, a position which he left in 2003.

+Pro European Union work

 In the 1990s, De Santis worked for the European Union under President Enrique Baron Crespo where he advised on issues relating to European identity and the launch of the Euro currency.

-As part of the launch of the Euro currency he developed and launched the controversial Captain Euro, Europe’s superhero, designed to analyse the perceptions and emotions of Europeans regarding federalism and European identity, and appeal to the people.
+As part of the launch of the Euro currency he developed and launched Captain Euro, Europe's superhero, designed to analyse the perceptions and emotions of Europeans regarding federalism and European identity, and appeal to the people.
 It aimed to appeal to the European youth, and espouse the virtues of integration.

-Captain Euro strongly divided public opinion, with some finding it to have anti-semitic undertones and ineffective.
-De Santis defended against claims of anti-semitism, saying that his father was tortured by the Nazis during World War II.

-Brand EU Centre

 In 2013, De Santis launched the Brand EU Centre, an independent, pro-EU initiative to improve the management of the European Union brand.
-The Centre has been launched with the support of former European Parliament President Enrique Baron Crespo and American Investor Todd Ruppert.
+One of the main activities of the centre was to support the REMAIN campaign in the 2016 United Kingdom European Union membership referendum.
+The BRAND EU Centre was launched with the support of former European Parliament President Enrique Baron Crespo and American Investor Todd Ruppert.